The infrared problem in QED: A lesson from a model with Coulomb interaction and realistic photon emission: Introduction

 B) Pursue the program of the construction of an $S$-matrix by quantum field theory (QFT) methods.

-A crucial difficulty in this direction is the infraparticle spectrum of the charged particles, which seems to preclude the existence of asymptotic Lehmann-Symanzik-Zimmermann (LSZ) limits of the charged fields.
-In fact, as a consequence of Gauss law, the energy-momentum spectrum of the charged states cannot have a sharp mass \cite{Bu2}; it has been argued that such a mass spectrum can be explained in terms of the infinite asymptotic photon content of the charged states \cite{Fr}\,\cite{FMS}.
+A crucial difficulty in this direction is the infraparticle spectrum of the charged particles, which seems to preclude the existence of asymptotic Lehmann-Symanzik-Zimmermann (LSZ), or Haag-Ruelle limits of the charged fields.
+In fact, as a consequence of Gauss law, the energy-momentum spectrum of the charged states cannot have a sharp mass \cite{Bu2}, so that Dybalski's extension of the Haag-Ruelle theory \cite{Dy} does not apply; in \cite{Fr}\,\cite{FMS}, such a mass spectrum has been shown to arise from the infinite photon content of the charged states.

 Chung has proposed \cite{Ch} that the infrared divergencies disappear in perturbative QED if a proper description of the asymptotic states is adopted, based on non-Fock coherent factors for the electromagnetic field, indexed by the asymptotic momenta of the charged particles.
 The effectiveness of the Chung ansatz for the cancellation of the infared divergencies has been controlled by Kibble \cite{Ki}; however, Chung ansatz raises many problems in relation with general structures in QFT: